luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

 Everything from phase 3 + vibration motor circuit

 * Replace battery charging LED with a more appropriate one
-* Remove the test points for the IMU if we don't need them
 * Remove through-holes for female headers
 * Move buttons closer to center of board, away from edges
 * Add vibrator motor circuit using the DRV2605L (SSOP package)